xmos/lib_awe/doc/user_guide/index.rst

     xflash bin/UA/app_usb_audio_awe_UA.xe

-The USB audio device should appear in you host OS's audio settings window.
+The USB audio device should appear in your host OS's audio settings window.

 .. note::
     No audio will be passed through from the host to the 3.5 mm jack until an AWE design is loaded.
 Please use the Audio Weaver software to download and appropriate design to enable audio streaming.